 Dialectical Behavioral Therapy

 Dialectical Behavior Therapy (DBT) is a treatment designed specifically for individuals with self-harm behaviors, such as self-cutting, suicide thoughts, urges to suicide, and suicide attempts.
-Many clients with these behaviors meet criteria for a disorder called borderline personality (BPD).
+Many clients with these behaviors meet criteria for a disorder called Borderline Personality Disorder (BPD).
 It is not unusual for individuals diagnosed with BPD to also struggle with other challenges -- depression, bipolar disorder, post-traumatic stress disorder (PTSD), anxiety, eating disorders, or alcohol and drug abuse.
 DBT is a modification of cognitive behavioral therapy (CBT) developed by Marsha Linehan, Ph.D.
 It is important to note that DBT is an “empirically-supported treatment.”
 That means it has been researched in clinical trials, just as new medications should be researched to determine whether or not they work better than a placebo (sugar pill).
 While the research on DBT was conducted initially with women who were diagnosed with BPD, DBT is now being used for people who binge-eat, teenagers who are depressed and suicidal, and older clients who become depressed again and again.